Houshi has a 1300 year history of stylish hospitality.

 Private Baths (Taicho no Yu & Garyo no Yu)

 Private baths are available by reservation only for customers who want to enjoy the onsen more freely away from the view of other guests.
-The two baths are named after Hoshi’s legendary founders, Taicho Daishi and Garyo Hoshi.
-Guests can feel a sense of the history of Hoshi with the delicate details of these two private baths.
+The two baths are named after Houshi’s legendary founders, Taicho Daishi and Garyo Houshi.
+Guests can feel a sense of the history of Houshi with the delicate details of these two private baths.

 Hotel Guide & Rooms